-Urine melanin is a test to determine the abnormal presence of melanin in the urine.
+Urine melanin test is a test to determine the abnormal presence of melanin in the urine.

 How the Test is Performed